 Nevada state drug paraphernalia penalties

-The Nevada crimes of selling, delivering, or manufacturing drug paraphernalia with the knowledge that the items will be used for drugs are category E felonies in Nevada.
+Selling, delivering, or manufacturing drug paraphernalia with the knowledge that the items will be used for drugs is a category E felony.
 The sentence carries one to four years in Nevada state prison.
 But the judge will typically grant probation for a first-time offense.
 (NRS 453.560; NRS 453.562)

 Charged?
 Phone us . . . .